-Another possibility for the decrease is our Gender Responsive Alternatives to Detention (GRAD) grant (JJCPA funded) that target the female probation population and offers alternatives to incarceration for techinical violations.
+Another possibility for the decrease is our Gender Responsive Alternatives to Detention (GRAD) grant (JJCPA funded) that target the female probation population and offers alternatives to incarceration for technical violations.
 Probation has worked efficiently and effectively in reducing juvenile recidivism rates in Stanislaus County.
-Providing gender specific programs such as GRAD and also introducing CBT and ART in the institution and field supervison, has influenced the decrease in those re-offending minors.
+Providing gender specific programs such as GRAD and also introducing CBT and ART in the institution and field supervision, has influenced the decrease in those re-offending minors.
 Data shows female wardship has decreased by 6% since 2012.
 A recent CBT session had a total of 5 graduates in which none of the graduates have reoffended.

 The total number of juvenile wards under supervision has significantly declined over a five year period going from a high of 315 youth in 2012 to a low of 186 in 2015.
 In 2016, we had an average of 150 youth.
 While recidivism rates in 2015 did slightly increase despite the lower overall numbers in offenders, the reason for the increase may be attributed to many factors.
 One such explanation could be the increase in attrition of juveniles who have completed wardship leaving those that are climatized and more likely to commit an offense while still on probation.
-Still another plausible reason may be attributed to Proposition 47 and the idea that juveniles will commit more crimes knowing the penalty of such crimes will be little to non-existent.
-We will continue to track our recidivism and factors that account for the changes and report these numbers back out in subsequent JJCPA/YOBG reports.
-For purposes of examining the recidivism rates for juvenile wards under the supervision of the Stanislaus County Probation Department from 2011 to 2015, data includes those juveniles whose wardship was terminated in less than one year, juveniles who have completed Deferred Entry of Judgement (DEJ), and juveniles who have relocated out of county before wardship was terminated.
-Analysis targets included collected data using the probation department's ICJIS program and The Superior Court of California, County of Stanislaus Case index.
-2016 numbers are being evaluated and will be reported out next year as well as 2017 combined JJCPA/YOBG numbers.
+The 2016 numbers were evaluated and there was an approximate 24% decrease in the overall number of youth under supervision (down from 186 to 150).
+This had an overall impact on our FY17/18 numbers.
+Without accounting for a 3-year review period, the 2016 recidivism rate declined 14%, but this will be evaluated over the next few years for fidelity.